Recent Settlements and Verdicts

 $125,000.00 summary judgment on behalf of a shareholder who was wrongfully disassociated from a company he helped found.

 $85,000.00 judgment in favor of property owners and against a county indemnity fund.
-Our clients lost their home of 40 years due to non-payment of real estate taxes despite being notified of court proceedings which affected their title
+Our clients lost their home of 40 years due to non-payment of real estate taxes despite not being notified of court proceedings which affected their title

 $115,000.00 settlement with title company which paid out construction escrow funds without verifying that work had been completed by the contractor and without obtaining written permission from the home owner.